riyasoganii/BlockPatron/README.md

 ## Idea

 BlockPatron is an app aimed at bringing donations to various nonprofits and charities.
 But, this isn't your regular crowdfunding app.
-BlockPatron uses blockchain technology to tackle the biggest problems of modern day crowdfunding.
+BlockPatron uses blockchain technology to tackle the biggest problems of modern day crowdfunding, in the following ways:

 Better visibility, and more transparency- you'll know exactly where your donation is going, and what it is being used for!